Manav Pathania

 PI

 Manav received a BA in Biology from Grinnell College, in Iowa, and received his PhD in Cell Biology from Yale University, in Connecticut.
 At Yale he investigated microRNA control of postnatal neural stem cell differentiation and survival in Professor Angelique Bordey’s lab.
 His first postdoctoral appointment was in Professor Josef Kittler’s lab at UCL in London, where he explored the neurobiological consequences of autism and schizophrenia candidate gene misexpression in vitro and in vivo.
 Following that, in his second postdoctoral appointment Manav developed in vivo models of paediatric high-grade glioma in Professor Paolo Salomoni’s lab at the UCL Cancer Institute.
-His current research focuses on understanding the role of chromatin remodelling in paediatric brain tumours.
-How does epigenetic rewiring support tumour initiation and maintenance?
-Do these mechanisms also contribute to the emergence of therapy resistance?
+He then set up his independent group at the University of Cambridge where his team focuses on identifying novel targeted therapy approaches for paediatric gliomas and interrogating the role of the tumour microenvironment.
 Fun fact: Manav has lived in India, Hong Kong, South Africa, Malaysia, Singapore and the United States, before settling in the UK. |

 Antonella De Cola